Argentina

 The main hall of “Mindaugas” has even more ethnic décor, such as a stylized castle of Gediminas, Vytis, a window glowing in colors of the Lithuanian flag, Columns of Gediminas on the floor, etc. The glass entrance to the hall is adorned by Mindaugas with a sword in hands.
 There is also a copy of Lithuania’s declaration of independence.

-The heritage of Beriso immigrants is enshrined in many names and monuments.
+The heritage of Berisso immigrants is enshrined in many names and monuments.
 The most important Lithuanian monument has been erected in 2009 to commemorate the 1000-year-anniversary of the first mentioning of word “Lithuania” in writing.
-It was built jointly by both Lithuanian clubs of the city.
+It was built jointly by both Lithuanian clubs of the city and serves as the location for annual Lithuanian Independence Day celebrations.

 The sculptural composition includes a traditional Lithuanian chapel-post with Rūpintojėlis figure of pensive Christ on top.
-It is surrounded by four oak trees (oak being the national tree of Lithuania) and a commemorative plaque painted in colors of Lithuanian flag that explains the meaning of the monument.
+It is surrounded by four oak trees (oak being the national tree of Lithuania) and a commemorative plaque painted in colors of Lithuanian flag that explains the meaning of the monument, as well as its dedication to the Lithuanians of Berisso and nearby La Plata and Ensenada cities.
 The composition is on the east coast of Saladero river, approximately at coordinates -34.868401, -57.887988.

-Beriso also has a Lituania Street - however, only some maps show this name.
-In other maps, the same street is called “23rd Street” or “Sarmiento Street” and on-site there are no street names “Lituania”.
+Berisso also has a Lituania Street - however, only some maps show this name.
+In other maps, the same street is called “169th Street” or “Larrea Street”.
+For a long time, no local sign "Lithuania" existed but a sign was put in place in 2020s with both of the official street names - 169th and Lituania.
+Larrea is the former name, used before the name Lithuania was given.

-In the center of Beriso, there is a common Immigrant monument adorned with flags of all the source-countries of Beriso’s immigrant communities.
-It is here where the Olympic-like fire burns during the Immigrant festivals.
+In the center of Berisso, there is a common Immigrant monument adorned with flags of all the source-countries of Beriso’s immigrant communities.
+It is here where the Olympic-like fire burns during the Immigrant festivals which are among the key reasons why the immigrant heritage continues to be "cool" for the young generations of Berissoans.
 A plaque explains that these festivals take place since 1977.

 Rosario, Argentina